AdobeDocs/campaign-web.en/help/v8/content/offers.md

 ---
 audience: end-user
-title: Send offers
+title: Add offers in your messages
-description: Send offers
+description: Learn how to add and send offers
 exl-id: abc3c36d-d475-4474-b4fe-685cf23ff89d
 badge: label="Beta"
 ---

-# Send offers {#offers-content}
+# Add offers in your messages {#offers-content}

 Adobe Campaign v8 Web allows you to send with your deliveries offers that have been created in the console using the **[!UICONTROL Interaction]** module.
 For more information on Interaction and how to manage an offer catalog in the console, refer to the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction.html){target="_blank"}.